Lighta657/Data_Analytics_Portfolio/README.md

 Exploratory Data Analysis (EDA) and Machine Learning were performed using either Python (Jupyter Notebook) or R Markdown (Rmd).

-Amazon Elastic MapReduce clusters were used to collect sentiments for several types of smartphones from Common Crawl data.
+AWS Sentiment Predictions for Iphone and Samsung Galaxy Amazon Elastic MapReduce clusters were used to collect sentiments for several types of smartphones from Common Crawl data.

+Tweet mining
 MS Azure Databricks platform was used to perform text mining EDA and ML for a large tweet data set.